Vitamin C

 In addition, C helps make collagen, a tissue needed for healthy bones, cartilage, teeth, gums, skin, and blood vessels; it also thins the blood.
 This vitamin is essential in sperm production and has been shown to lower intraocular pressure (IOP) in glaucoma patients when taken in massive amounts according to the September 2007 issue of GLEAMS (the newsletter of the Glaucoma Research Foundation).
 C cannot be advised as an alternative glaucoma treatment due to undesirable side effects of mega dose supplementation with the C vitamin (see "Toxicity" below).

 The Institute of Medicine's current recommended dietary intake for vitamin C is 90 mg for men and 75 mg for women (add an extra 35 mg for smokers).
-The upper limit is set at 2 g per day.
-There is no good scientific evidence that mega doses of C improve health.
+These recommendations are set very low and are believed to only prevent scurvy, a disease that results from vitamin C deficiency.
+The upper limit is set at 2,000 mg (2 g) per day.
+There is no good scientific evidence that mega doses of C improve immune health.

 For the complete list of foods and Vitamin C content in them click here.

-Two extraordinary sources of vitamin C, unfortunately not available in the North America or Europe, are Kakadu plum and Camu Camu.
+Two extraordinary sources of vitamin C, unfortunately not available in the North America or Europe in their fresh form, are Kakadu plum and Camu Camu.
 Kakadu plum has the highest known C content, 3,100 mg/3.5 oz (100 g), that is over 5% C by weight - 60 times the concentration found in oranges.
 Camu Camu contains the second highest known content, 2,800 mg/3.5 oz (100 g), that is 2-3% of its fresh weight.
 Kakadu plums are native to Australia and Camu Camu is a native of the Amazon rainforest.

 Deficiency: